 But the truth is, the bracelet that bears the faded inscription of SGT James Casey Joyce, a Ranger I never knew, also bears the faded date of October 3rd, and with it the faded inscription of every Ranger from 3rd Ranger Battalion that has ever fallen in the field of battle.
 Who has ever made that ultimate sacrifice for you and me?

-Today is October 25, 2017.
-12 years and 20 days from the day that my Ranger buddies made the sacrifice so that I wouldn’t have to.
+Today is October 3, 2019.
+14 years from the day that my Ranger buddies made the sacrifice so that I wouldn’t have to.
 26 years to the day after the Rangers in Somalia made the same for their Ranger buddies.
 Greater love hath no man than this, that a man lay down his life for his friends (John 15:13-17).

 October 3rd will forever represent a day of Greater Love to me and so many of my brothers in arms.
 Conversely, this old, faded silver bracelet will always represent the Greater Love of so many of my brothers in arms.